 Bacchus was also at times known by the name Eleutherios, which means ‘the liberator’ in Greek.
 This name is a tribute to his ability to impart a sense of freedom to his followers and devotees, to liberate them from self-consciousness and social conventions.
 The name references the feeling of unrestrained joy and frolic that the people could enjoy under the effects of the wine.

 Eleutherios may in fact have predated both Dionysus and Bacchus as well as the Roman Liber, being a Mycenaean god.
 He shared the same kind of iconography as Dionysus but his name had the same meaning as Liber’s.

 Symbolism and Iconography

-There are many different depictions of Bacchus but he has certain symbols which make him one of the recognizable of the Greek gods.
-The two most common depictions of Bacchus are as a good looking, well-formed, beardless youth or an older man with a beard.
+There are many different depictions of Bacchus but he has certain symbols which make him one of the most recognizable of the Greek gods.
+The two most common depictions of Bacchus are as a good-looking, well-formed, beardless youth or an older man with a beard.
 Portrayed at times in an effeminate way and at times in a very manly manner, Bacchus was always recognizable by the ivy crown around his head, the bunch of grapes accompanying him, and the wine cup that he carried.

 Another symbol carried by Bacchus was a thyrsus or thyrsos, a large fennel staff covered with vines and leaves and with a pinecone attached to the top.
-This was a rather obvious symbol of a phallus, that was supposed to denote the male fertility that was also one of Bacchus’ domains.
+This was a rather obvious symbol of a phallus, that was supposed to denote male fertility which was also one of Bacchus’ domains.